wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.4.9.2 =
+* improved date formatting for numeric non-American style dates (dd/mm/yyyy)
+* fields omitted from the signup form are no longer validated, making it easier to construct different signup forms
+* more control over search/sort dropdowns in the list display (see template)
+* signup, record and single shortcodes now have the "fields" attribute
+* list shortcode filters now correctly filter multi-select fields
+* lists may now be sorted by more than one field in the shortcode
+* list shortcode filter statements may now include "or" operators
+* read-only text fields show the default value when empty
+* adds several API hooks and filters

 = 1.4.9.1 =
 Taking defensive precautions against other plugins in the admin: